-This is a great place for people visiting with families and those hoping to celebrate events in style.
-SeaQuest takes you on a journey to five continents to see different animals, including sharks, iguanas, the giant pacific octopus, among others.
+This is an excellent place for people visiting with families and those hoping to celebrate events in style.
+SeaQuest takes you on a journey to five continents to see different animals, including sharks, iguanas, and the giant pacific octopus, among others.

 Kids can also discover many reptiles, mammals, and bird varieties.
 For a more endearing experience, go snorkeling in the waters full of tropical fish, reef sharks, and stingrays.